 - Drop one runner bean seed into each hole and fill with water.
 Once the water has drained away, gently drag soil back over the holes and water again thoroughly.
 Runner bean seeds can also be started in 3" pots of compost and then transplanted to the base of the canes once they reach about 6" in height.

 - Protect seedlings from slug attacks with either organically approved slug pellets (harmless to children and pets) or by manually removing and destroying slugs each evening until the bean plants are about 6" tall.

 - If any of the plants fail to find the bamboo canes on their own, you can carefully wrap the main shoots around the first part of the bamboo canes or chicken wire until they begin to climb naturally.

-- Surround the base of the plants with lawn mowings, bark chips, or similar to keep weeds down and moisture in.
+- Surround the base of the plants with lawn mowings, bark chips or similar to keep weeds down and moisture in.
 Water frequently during long dry spells.

-- Your children will love to watch their den/playhouse come to life and grow up all on its own.
+Your children will love to watch their den/playhouse come to life and grow up all on its own.
 The speed at which beans grow is impressive.
 It will not require much patience on the part of your children.
-Ultimately they will also be fascinated by the fun of harvesting their own beans, plus the den will look ever so pretty covered in the delicate red flowers that runner beans produce in abundance.
+Ultimately, they will also be fascinated by the fun of harvesting their own beans.
+Plus, the den will look ever so pretty covered in the delicate red flowers that runner beans produce in abundance.

-- Tip: remember to keep harvesting the beans regularly to encourage the plants to continue flowering and producing for as long as possible.
+The den will last from the start of spring and on through the end of summer.
+Just remember to keep harvesting the beans regularly to encourage the plants to continue flowering and producing for as long as possible.

-This den can also be made with other climbing plants, including fragrant sweet peas, which look beautiful, smell divine, and attract lots butterflies, bees, and birds to your garden.
-You also have the advantage of a summer-long supply of gorgeous scented blooms to fill the vases around your home, and the more you pick the flowers, the more they produce.
+This den can also be made with other climbing plants, including fragrant sweet peas, which look beautiful, smell divine and attract lots butterflies, bees and birds to your garden.
+You also have the advantage of a summer-long supply of gorgeous, scented blooms to fill the vases around your home.
+And the more you pick the flowers, the more they produce.